Galileo (spacecraft): Electrical power

 At the time, solar panels were not practical at Jupiter's distance from the Sun; the spacecraft would have needed a minimum of 65 m2 of panels.
 Chemical batteries would likewise be prohibitively large due to technological limitations.
 The solution was two radioisotope thermoelectric generators (RTGs) which powered the spacecraft through the radioactive decay of plutonium-238.
 The heat emitted by this decay was converted into electricity through the solid-state Seebeck effect.
 This provided a reliable and long-lasting source of electricity unaffected by the cold environment and high-radiation fields in the Jovian system.

 Each GPHS-RTG, mounted on a 5 m boom, carried 7.8 kg of ^{238}Pu|auto=yes.
 Each RTG contained 18 separate heat source modules, and each module encased four pellets of plutonium(IV) oxide, a ceramic material resistant to fracturing.
 The plutonium was enriched to about 83.5 percent plutonium-238.
 The modules were designed to survive a range of potential accidents: launch vehicle explosion or fire, re-entry into the atmosphere followed by land or water impact, and post-impact situations.
 An outer covering of graphite provided protection against the structural, thermal, and eroding environments of a potential re-entry into Earth's atmosphere.
 Additional graphite components provided impact protection, while iridium cladding of the RTGs provided post-impact containment.
 The RTGs produced about 570 watts at launch.
 The power output initially decreased at the rate of 0.6 watts per month and was 493 watts when Galileo arrived at Jupiter.

 Telecommunications

-The spacecraft had a large high-gain antenna which failed to deploy while in space, so the low-gain antenna was used instead, although at slower data transfer speeds.
+The spacecraft had a large high-gain antenna which failed to deploy during the mission, so the low-gain antenna was used instead, limiting data transfer to slower bit rates.